Sitecore - Telerik RTE broken

 At first everything seemed fine, but then we noticed the Telerik Rich Text Editor (RTE) wasn't working anymore.
 Or at least, the display of it was completely wrong:

-We are still not sure if this was actually related to the patch install, but it was only happening on both environments where those got installed and it was still fine on the production environment that did not have it.
-Also worth mentioned we could not reproduce it locally, although we also installed the whole patch there.
+In the meantime we learned the this is not related to the patch install, that it was just a coincident although it is weird that it only happened on the environments where those patches got installed.
+Also worth mentioned we could not reproduce it locally (although we also installed the whole patch there).

 Sitecore StackExchange

-I started searching for a solution and while doing that bumped into someone on Sitecore StackExchange who seems to have faced the same issue - although it is until now not yet clear if he also experienced this after installing a patch or not.
-But the issue was the same, the PAAS environment as well and so is the error.
+I started searching for a solution and while doing that bumped into someone on Sitecore StackExchange who seems to have faced the same issue: both the PAAS environment and the error.
 Anyways, after finding a fix I also posted it there so I hope he reads it someday and can fix his issue as well.
-You can check the post on https://sitecore.stackexchange.com/a/39965/237
+You can check the post on https://sitecore.stackexchange.com/a/39965/237.

 The error - h is not a constructor